Skip to content

 • --keep-going allows independent branches to continue when one branch fails.

-• -R rule_name forces reruns after parameter changes that Snakemake cannot detect from timestamps alone.
+• -R rule_name forces reruns for changes Snakemake cannot see (e.g. untracked reference files) or to reproduce from scratch.

 • wildcard_constraints: prevents ambiguous wildcard matching — define them globally for all wildcards used across multiple rules.

-• conda: + --use-conda pins per-rule software versions in a version-controlled YAML — the reproducibility baseline.
+• conda: + --sdm conda pins per-rule software versions in a version-controlled YAML — the reproducibility baseline.

 • Snakemake wrappers eliminate most boilerplate for standard bioinformatics tools.